RevEmmanuel/nestjs-role-based-file-sharing/README.md

 ## Initial Data Seeding
 On application startup, the system automatically seeds the database with the following:

- - Default Permissions: All permissions like file.upload, file.read, user.manage, etc.
+ - **Default Permissions**: All permissions like file.upload, file.read, user.manage, etc.

-- Default Roles: Roles such as admin, employee, manager, and guest are created and assigned appropriate permissions.
+- **Default Roles**: Roles such as admin, employee, manager, and guest are created and assigned appropriate permissions.

-- Default Users: Sample users are created for each role to facilitate immediate testing and usage.
+- **Default Users**: Sample users are created for each role to facilitate immediate testing and usage.

 This ensures that the system is ready to use out-of-the-box without manual setup of roles and permissions.